-Why it is important: When councillors are fully engaged with procurement and commercial matters, the quality of decision-making is better, and oversight and accountability are improved.
-Councillor engagement leads to better project delivery and better outcomes for the local community

-Areas current Target Year 2024 Target 2025 Engaging Councillors Developing Councillor engagement is varied depending on the nature of the procurement, the value, and the political sensitivity Mature Establish a set protocol for engaging with councillors with the aim of their input adding value/ improving the outcome of the procurement Leader Increase engagement levels across all procurements based on an objective criterion and include a post award mechanism for monitoring the benefits of engagement Engaging Senior Management Developing Senior managers acknowledge the role of procurement but there is limited engagement throughout the process and decision making Mature Establish a Gateway Process which is managed through a procurement committee made up of senior managers across various considerations, e.g., financial, legal Leader Review Gateway process and introduce a lesson's learned protocol that links back to the Gateway process so as to measure the benefits of the process and allow process improvements Process Developing Although there is a structured approach to how procurements are managed (as set out in the Mature Establish a clear set of guidance that includes clear roles and responsibilities of all individuals involved in a procurement and procedures to be followed in different Leader Review guidance document, including gathering feedback from across the Authority on how clear the
+The achiev ement of these goals will be depender nt on: Resourcing to enable all procurement nts to be managed centrally budget for the additional module ar Finance systems being able dashboards and other repo cambridgeshire to link to the procurement system and a used COMBINED AUTHORITY rts ful format and which can be manipulated to produce Stakeholder Eng agement robust.
+Councillors make key decision action where necessary.
+Councillor e arrangements. nportant: When councillors are fully e and strategic priorities and must be satisfied that the procur ons, particularly in major projects, and maintain oversight of engagement needs to be supported through training, good p ngaged with procurement and commercial matters, the qua llor engagement leads to better project delivery and better the performance of key contracts, agreeing corrective procurement and commercial advice and reporting lity of decision-making is better, and oversight and Areas current Target Year 2024 Target 2025 Engaging Councillors Developing Councillor engagement is varied depending on the nature of the procurement, the value, and the political sensitivity Mature Establish a set protocol for engaging with councillors with the aim of their input adding value/ improving the outcome of the procurement Leader Increase engagement levels across all procurements based on an objective criterion and include a post awar mechanism for monitoring the benefits of engagement Engaging Senior Management Developing Senior managers acknowledge the role of procurement but there is limited engagement throughout the process and decision making Mature Establish a Gateway Process which is managed through a procurement committee made up of senior managers across various considerations, e.g., financial, legal Leader Review Gateway process and introduce a lesson's learned protocol that links back to the Gateway proces so as to measure the benefits of the process and allow process improvements Process Developing Mature Leader Although there is a structured approach to how procurements are managed (as set out in the Establish a clear set of guidance that includes clear roles and responsibilities of all individuals involved in a procurement and procedures to be followed in different Review guidance document, including gathering feedback from across the Authority on how clear the